Kinklab leather wrist cuffs – black

 I recently reviewed the Kinklab Padded Leather Blindfold.
 Aside from some minor pinching and slipping, it was a good piece, basic but functional.
 That’s pretty much how I’d sum up their leather wrist cuffs as well.
 They arrived in a similar plastic tube, from which I had to pry off the cap and on which is an image of the cuffs in use (but it’s not obscene).

-Out of the tube, I saw that these cuffs do not have the common belt buckle style closure which Kinklab calls “self keeping”.
-Rather, when you wrap it around your wrist, the bottom layer has a pseudo-D ring which slips through the slit of your choice on the overlapping piece.
+Out of the tube, I saw that these cuffs do not have the common belt buckle style closure, which Kinklab calls “self keeping.”
+Rather, when you wrap it around your wrist, the bottom layer has a pseudo-D ring that slips through the slit of your choice on the overlapping piece.
 Then, a thin strip of leather is pulled through that D-ring, over the hole to secure it in place.
 Given enough space, you could potentially loop the strap through other holes for extra security.
-It’s not fool-proof; if that is your goal, you can slip a padlock or something similar through the ring.
-On the other side is another ring which can be used to attach the cuffs to restraints or eachother.
+It’s not foolproof; if that is your goal, you can slip a padlock or something similar through the ring.
+On the other side is another ring that can be used to attach the cuffs to restraints or each other.

 Over this time, he never complained of any discomfort, either.
-The edges are blunt and the leather itself is malleable enough to wear comfortably but they’re also not buttery soft as I have heard some leather described.
-The outside is shiny and smooth while the inside of the cuffs are unfinished but relatively soft.
-The cuffs fit him well, on the third hole or so with a bit room to spare.
-They are cut to fit a range of 5.5″ to 7″ which is right in the middle but those with smaller or larger wrists will be out of luck.
+The edges are blunt, and the leather itself is malleable enough to wear comfortably, but they’re also not buttery soft as I have heard some leather described.
+The outside is shiny and smooth, while the inside of the cuffs are unfinished but relatively soft.
+The cuffs fit him well, on the third hole or so, with a bit of room to spare.
+They are cut to fit a range of 5.5″ to 7″, which is right in the middle, but those with smaller or larger wrists will be out of luck.
 Kinklab’s black leather wrist cuffs are just not meant to accommodate everyone.

-For just shy of $30, the quality and performance of the Kinklab leather wrist cuffs is absolutely acceptable.
+For less than $40, the quality and performance of the Kinklab leather wrist cuffs are absolutely acceptable.
 I would recommend them to anyone just starting out when it comes to bondage or anyone who finds themselves needing a bit more than the “kinky kits” usually contain.
-I would eventually like to make more of an investment but, for now, these are great.
+I would eventually like to make more of an investment, but, for now, these are great.

 Comment